nadduli/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
+Shell basics
+print working directory
-Shell basics, print_working_directory, list files and directories of the working directory
+list files and directories of the working directory